MicrosoftDocs/fabric-docs/docs/data-activator/data-activator-create-triggers-design-mode.md

 ### Step 4: Define the action to take

-Finally, use the Act section to choose what to do when the condition is detected.
+Finally, use the **Action** section to choose what to do when the condition is detected.

 :::image type="content" source="media/data-activator-create-triggers-design-mode/data-activator-create-triggers-design-mode-06.png" alt-text="Screenshot of selecting an action when a condition is detected.":::